tomhenryreagan/personal-website/md/photos.md

 # Photos

-I find peace and purpose through making meaningful connections with my natural environment.
-These connections usually take the form of observing wild places, caring for plants, and befriending animals who coinhabit my frequented spaces.
-This page contains several nature-y photos I have taken which make me feel a little more at home in the outdoors.
-Perhaps you may enjoy them, too.

-### Squirrels
+Please enjoy some photos I have taken which make me smile when I look at them.
+Some are of squirrels.
+Some are of natural scenes.
+Some are of things I've made.
+But mostly squirrels.

 Yes, my squirrel friends let me get quite close to them.
-I have spent over a year building their trust and becoming their friends.
-Please do not feed wild squirrels by hand, chase after them for photos, or entice them with plentiful/unhealthy treats.
-Please do love and appreciate the squirrels you see in your local parks.
-They are curious, kind, and clever animals.
-By observing them in a local park, you can learn a lot about the inner workings of the ecosystem you inhabit.
+I invest a lot of time into becoming their friend.
+Please do not feed wild squirrels by hand or entice them with unhealthy treats.

-### Attribution

-I have also shared several of these works on Wikimedia Commons so that anybody can appreciate them.
-All photos with a <span class="emph">green border</span> have the following attribution (which is my own, but under a different name):
+I have shared several of these works on WikiCommons to make it easier for others to appreciate them.
+All photos with a <span class="emph">dotted border</span> have the following attribution (which is my own, but under a different name):

 > [TimberToner](https://commons.wikimedia.org/wiki/Special:Contributions/TimberToner), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via Wikimedia Commons.